truera/trulens/README.md

 ## Visualizations

-In order to interpret the attributions produced by an `AttributionMethod`, a few useful visualizers are provided in the `trulens.visualizations` module.
+In order to interpret the attributions produced by an `AttributionMethod`, a few useful visualizers are provided in the `trulens.vis` module.
 While the interface of each visualizer varies slightly, in general, the visualizers are a function taking an `np.Array` representing the attributions returned from an `AttributionMethod` and producing an image that can be used to interpret the attributions.

 # Contact Us